bradkav/PBHbounds/README.md

 An incomplete list of papers which make use of PBHbounds.
 Please get in touch if you've used the code or digitised bounds, so I can keep track!

+- *Search for a gravitational wave background from primordial black hole binaries using data from the first three LIGO-Virgo-KAGRA observing runs*, Boybeyi et al., [arXiv:2412.18318](https://arxiv.org/abs/2412.18318)
 - *The History of Primordial Black Holes*, Carr & Green, [arXiv:2406.05736](https://arxiv.org/abs/2406.05736)
 - *Refining Galactic primordial black hole evaporation constraints*, De la Torre Luque, Koechler & Balaji, [arXiv:2406.11949](https://arxiv.org/abs/2406.11949)
 - *Revisiting Primordial Black Hole Capture by Neutron Stars*, Caiozzo, Bertone & Kühnel, [arXiv:2404.08057](https://arxiv.org/abs/2404.08057)